rjsears/chia_plot_manager/README.md

 If you are upgrding from a previous version, simply ```mv plot_manager plot_manager.old``` and then run the command above.

- Once cloned, I copy everything to the ```/root/plot_manager``` directory.
 My final directory structure looks like this:
  <br>
  ```
 /root/plot_manager